UoB-COMSM0166/2025-group-21/README.md

 # 7. Sustainability
 ### SusA Framework: Questions
+By completing the SusA framework, we have developed a more comprehensive product roadmap that outlines our long-term vision for the game.
+This process has encouraged us to adopt a more strategic and thoughtful approach to development—considering factors such as scalable data structures, maintainable and extensible code design, and user experience planning from the outset.
 | |Social|
 |--|:--|
 |Sense of community|The product fosters a sense of community by incorporating a leaderboard that encourages user engagement through competitive comparison.
 Additionally, integrating a social sharing feature allows users to publicly display their achievements on social media platforms, reinforcing a sense of accomplishment and belonging within their social circles.|